Aleksey2096/Shop-Express-Mongoose/README.md

 - Payments are made through Stripe api
 - CSRF Protection
 - Storing hashed passwords in database
+- Compressing assets with Compression
+- Request logging with Morgan

 <p align="right">(<a href="#readme-top">back to top</a>)</p>